 Welcome to the new school year!
 I hope you have all had an enjoyable summer.

 A spelling grid will be sent home for each half term, informing you of the spellings your child needs to learn and the date of each test.
 Please look at the definition of each word and ensure your child is able to use each word in the right context.
 Learning spellings will form part of your child’s weekly homework.
-Spelling tests will take place on a Friday.
+Spelling tests will take place on a Wednesday.

 Times tables are essential to each Maths lesson, therefore it is important that your child practices their times table each week at home.
-Your child will be tested on the 3 times tables on Friday 11th September.
+Your child will be tested on the 3 times tables on Wednesday 14th September.
 If your child gets full marks, then they will move on to practicing the 4 times tables.
 If they don’t get full marks, they will be tested again the following week.
 They will only move on to the next times table when they have achieved full marks on the previous one.

-Our PE day will be Wednesday.
+Our PE day will be Thursday.
 Children should wear their tracksuit, with shorts underneath on this day.
 If the weather is dry, we may be outside so it is important that track suits and trainers are worn.
 If your child has earrings, please ensure they are removed on this day.